Twitter launches photo color filters to battle Instagram, Facebook

-SAN FRANCISCO, Dec 10 (Reuters) - Twitter on Monday introduced the ability to add color filters to user-uploaded photos, a step that sharpened its budding rivalry with Facebook Inc.
+SAN FRANCISCO (Reuters) - Twitter on Monday introduced the ability to add color filters to user-uploaded photos, a step that sharpened its budding rivalry with Facebook Inc.

 Twitter’s filters mimic the popular feature that has defined Instagram, the booming photo service acquired by Facebook this year for $715 million.